This cozy country is known for its high cost of living and generous salaries. But how much do you know about the minimum wage in Switzerland?

 Average salary in Switzerland by job function

-Additionally, the table below shows some estimated average salaries for different jobs in Switzerland.
+The table below shows some additional estimated average salaries for different jobs in Switzerland.
 These gross salary estimates from Lohncomputer are based on full-time contracts.
 However, remember that these average salaries will vary depending on your location.
 Typically, you’ll earn more in larger cities like Zurich and Basel than you would in more rural areas.

 |Occupation||Annual salary (CHF)||Monthly salary (CHF)|